susmitpy/neo4j_recommender_workshop/Readme.md

 ## 6. Graph Data Science (GDS)

-Before we run the code, we need to understand two concepts: **Projection** and **Similarity**.

-### Concept 1: The Graph Projection (The Workbench)
+### The Graph Projection (The Workbench)

 Neo4j stores data on disk (Database).
 GDS algorithms run in RAM (Memory).
-We cannot run complex math directly on the disk because it would be too slow if thousands of users are updating data at the same time.

-We create a **Projection**: We take a snapshot of the graph, load it into RAM, and run our math there.
+So we create a **Projection**: We take a snapshot of the graph, load it into RAM, and run our math there.

 ```mermaid
 graph LR